The Succulent Plant Page goes to Families of Succulent Plants goes to

 Pelargonium paniculatum Jacquin 1797

-An infrequently-branching shrub with a thick 3ft trunk patterned with persistent petioles and bearing a head of pinnate succulent leaves.
+An infrequently-branching succulent shrub with a thick 3ft trunk patterned with persistent petioles and bearing a head of pinnate succulent leaves.
 Leaves are deciduous during the Summer.
 The inflorescence is a panicle of small white flowers with pink markings on the base of the upper pair of petals, a white style and stamens with orange pollen.

 Native to Southern Namibia.